Axway/streams-open-docs/content/en/docs/publishers/publisher-http-poller.md

 }
 ```

-Due to the configured `initialValue`, the first resulting target URL will be : `https://myserver/my-api?from=1641290851`
+Due to the configured `initialValue`, the first resulting target URL will be : `https://myserver/my-api?from=1641290851`.
-The subsequent resulting target URL looks like this: `https://myserver/my-api?from=1641377251`
+The subsequent resulting target URL looks like this: `https://myserver/my-api?from=1641377251`.

+{{< alert color="info" >}}
+If no `initialValue` is configured, the first request made by the HTTP poller publisher will be done with the default timestamp : `currentRequestTimestamp` - `pollingPeriod`.
+Subsequents requests are not impacted.
+{{< /alert >}}

 ## Pagination